Leading People and Organizations

 This course is geared towards deepening the understanding of the challenges, techniques, and burdens associated with initiating and implementing major change in an organization.

 Organizations are complex systems.
-Different theories of designing structure and processes of such organizations are presented.
-The elements of the global competitive environment within which such organizations operate and ways of relating to this environment.
+This course will include different theories of designing structure and processes of such organizations.
+It will also cover the elements of the global competitive environment within which such organizations operate as well as the ways of relating to this environment.

 LPGB 76AS.
 Boards and C-Suite Decision Making.
 (3 Credits)